ysoroka/Prolog-Project-CSE505/README.md

 1. Change the variable **Sentences** in **test** (line 203).

 Note that each sentence must be a list of words, where all words must be separated by a comma, and a sentence must end with the special symbol **'.'**.
 Each sentence must start with the system word **'every'**/**'no'** or have an agent in it, e.g. like in **[bob,dreams,'.']**, where **bob** is an agent.
 System words are: **'every', 'no', 'is', 'is not', 'does not', '.'**.
-See **examples.txt** for samples of input sentences that you can try running.
+See **samples.txt** for samples of input sentences that you can try running.

 2. Broaden the **lexicon**.